I'm Your Baby Tonight: Promotion and appearances

 During the months of November and December 1990, Houston appeared and performed on several European shows to promote the album.
 Returning home to the United States in December following the album's release, Houston appeared on The Arsenio Hall Show on December 4 to perform "All the Man That I Need" and "We Didn't Know" with Stevie Wonder.
 A week later, Houston appeared on The Tonight Show Starring Johnny Carson for the first time since December 1985, with Jay Leno as a guest host.
 On the show, she performed "All the Man That I Need" along with "Do You Hear What I Hear?".
 On January 4, 1991, Houston returned to The Arsenio Hall Show where she performed "I'm Your Baby Tonight".
-On February 23, Houston made her debut on Saturday Night Live as the musical guest and performed "I'm Your Baby Tonight" and "All the Man That I Need"; on the same day she performed on the show, the song had hit number one on the pop charts.
+On February 23, Houston made her debut on Saturday Night Live as the musical guest and performed "I'm Your Baby Tonight" and "All the Man That I Need"; on the same day she performed on the show, the latter song had hit number one on the pop charts.

-Following her iconic and memorable rendition of the Star-Spangled Banner at Super Bowl XXV, Houston headlined her first HBO-TV concert, Welcome Home Heroes with Whitney Houston, performing for members of the US armed forces returning from the Persian Gulf War, where she performed five of the album's tracks in the show, which would be seen by over 50 million viewers, becoming the most watched HBO concert in history at the time.
+Following her iconic and memorable rendition of "The Star-Spangled Banner" at Super Bowl XXV, Houston headlined her first HBO-TV concert, Welcome Home Heroes with Whitney Houston, performing for members of the US armed forces returning from the Persian Gulf War, where she performed five of the album's tracks in the show, which would be seen by over 50 million viewers, becoming the most watched HBO concert in history at the time.
 On May 12, while on her tour, a performance of Houston's at the Oakland Arena in Oakland, California was simulcasted on the MTV concert tour, The Simple Truth: A Concert for Kurdish Refugees, a five-hour telethon that broadcast in 36 countries, raising $15 million to aid the Kurds.
 Houston performed "My Name Is Not Susan", "Miracle" and "Greatest Love of All" during the broadcast.
 On June 23, 1991, a Houston show at the Greensboro Coliseum of her performing "I'm Your Baby Tonight" was shown on the Fox TV special, Coca-Cola Pop Music Backstage Pass to Summer highlighting several rock concerts of that year, including Houston's.